TreeAdv: Tree-Structured Advantage Redistribution for Group-Based RL: Experiments

 We report accuracy using Pass@1 for large-scale benchmarks.
 For smaller, high-variance datasets (at most 40 problems, e.g., AIME, HMMT), we report Pass@32 to ensure statistical stability.
 Additionally, we measure reasoning efficiency (\textbf{Tok}) using the average number of tokens generated per solution, where a lower count indicates more concise reasoning.

 \paragraph{Baselines and Training Details} We compare against two group-based RL baselines, GRPO and GSPO, and apply \ourmethod on top of both.
-GSPO is included as a stronger baseline with improved optimization stability, allowing us to disentangle gains from our tree-structured advantage estimation versus objective-level stabilization.
 Given that standard GRPO often exhibits convergence instability on Mixture-of-Experts (MoE) architectures, we exclusively employ the more robust GSPO baseline for the \texttt{Qwen3-30B-Instruct} MoE model.

+In addition to these primary baselines, we further compare \ourmethod with two representative strong alternatives that incorporate step-/tree-structured training signals: DAPO~\cite{yu2025dapoopensourcellmreinforcement} and TreeRL~\cite{hou2025treerlllmreinforcementlearning}.
+These methods differ from GRPO/GSPO-style training in their supervision granularity and/or training-time computation.
+We therefore report them as complementary baselines and explicitly match training settings where applicable, while also disclosing any deviations in rollout budget or extra scoring required by the method.

-To ensure fair comparisons, all methods are trained on the same $10k$ subset sampled from DeepMath103K~\cite{he2025deepmath103klargescalechallengingdecontaminated} under the VERL~\cite{Sheng_2025} framework, with identical optimizer settings, rollout budgets, and decoding configurations.
+To ensure fair comparisons in our primary setting, all GRPO/GSPO and \ourmethod variants are trained on the same $10$k subset sampled from DeepMath103K~\cite{he2025deepmath103klargescalechallengingdecontaminated} under the VERL~\cite{Sheng_2025} framework, with identical optimizer settings, rollout budgets, and decoding configurations.
 Complete hyperparameters and implementation details are provided in Appendix~\ref{app:training_details}.